moq-wg/moq-transport/draft-ietf-moq-transport.md

 The GOAWAY message does not impact subscription state.
 A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a publisher MAY reject new SUBSCRIBEs while in this draining state.
-Note that server may be a subscriber, in which case it should send a GOAWAY message followed by any UNSUBSCRIBE messages.
+Note that the server may be a subscriber, in which case it should send a GOAWAY message followed by any UNSUBSCRIBE messages.

 The client receives a GOAWAY message and determines when to terminate the